 What is the ACS?

-The ACS is a project of the U.S. Census Bureau that will eventually replace the decennial census as the key source of information about American population and housing characteristics.
-The IPUMS database contains samples from the 2000-2006 ACS.
+The ACS is a project of the U.S. Census Bureau that has replaced the decennial census as the key source of information about American population and housing characteristics.
+The IPUMS database contains samples from the 2000-present ACS.

 The Census Bureau developed the ACS to address these problems.
 The ACS provides an annual snapshot of the American population similar to that provided by the decennial census long form.
 The Census Bureau has produced test data from the ACS since 1996.
-The 2000 ACS provided the survey's first nationally-representative data.
-If the ACS continues to be successful, the 2010 census will not include a long form questionaire.
+The 2000 ACS provided the survey's first nationally-representative data; the Puerto Rican Community Survey (PRCS) became available starting in 2005 and provides equivalent information for Puerto Rico.

 How large are the samples?